More Painting Backwards

 May 10, 2011

 Although I’m a huge fan of egg tempera, as a medium I generally use it for underpainting.
-It’s quick drying and relatively easy to manipulate, establishing firm graphical forms that tend to be light in tonality.
-But for creating soft, smooth, subtle gradations that’s just not its forte.
-So in my book, that makes it great for underpainting, but as a stand alone medium, I’m just not a purist, at least, not yet.
+It’s quick drying and relatively easy to manipulate, establishing firm graphical forms, through firm graphical brushstrokes that tend to be light in tonality.
+But for creating soft, smooth, subtle gradations that’s not its forte unless you have boatloads of patience.
+So in my book, that makes it great for underpainting, but as a stand alone medium, I’m not a purist, at least, not yet.

 Recently, I surfed around to see if I could find information relating to a painting process I use which I’ve always called “the mixed technique” or “the mixed method”.
 I didn’t find much info (in English) using that term, but got a lot more results when I used the term “mische technique”.
 Although “a rose is a rose is a rose is a rose”, I can see that people who want to inform themselves about this particular process of indirect painting could very well find themselves confused (which I have been), not only about the name, but more importantly about its properties.
 So I thought I’d try to post what I know.
-Maybe others will be drawn to share their knowledge?
+I am no expert and make no claims to be so.
+I’m just an enthusiastic experimenter.

 Thus, there appears to be a very specific application of indirect painting currently called the “mische technique” or even the “mischtechnik” (from Wikipedia).
 It’s described as an attempt to reconstruct the methods of the early Flemish masters by using “egg tempera to build up volume which is then glazed over with oil paints mixed with resin to produce a jewel-like effect”.
 The contemporary painters Ernst Fuchs, his student Brigid Marlin and the Society of Art of Imagination seem to me to be the most active exponents of this particular method.
 Although I’m not sure that the Flemish masters used Red, Yellow and Blue for their imprimatura-undercoats (as it is described on a Brigid’s website) nevertheless, their “mische technique” process appears to be highly effective for luminous, surrealistic Dali-esque imagery.
 If you are drawn to both this kind of subject matter and this manner of execution, I suggest you check out their links.

-So is the “mixed technique” fundamentally different than the “mische technique”?
-No, not really, but instead of egg yolk, alcasit (a methyl cellulose glue) is used to emulsify the painting emulsion – thus there is a longer shelf life.
+So is the “mixed technique” fundamentally different than the “mische technique” as taught by Wacker?
+No, not really, but instead of egg yolk, alcasit (a methyl cellulose glue) is used to emulsify the painting emulsion – so there is a longer shelf life.
 Additionally, high quality, lean, tube oil colors can be used and mixed with the painting emulsion.
 This has the effect of enhancing the flow and siccative qualities of the tube paint, without forcing the laborious work of grinding each pigment into emulsion in order to create paint.
 The side effect of that being an extended range of quickly available colors along with the acknowledged down side of a probable reduction in the number of layers of paint that are finally possible.
-Thus, the rule of fat over lean always applies, yet its law can be greatly extended.
+Thus, the rule of fat over lean always applies, even though it can be extended.

 The bottom line: the term “mixed” or “mische” refers to the mixing or extending of a water based medium like that of egg tempera into the region of oils – and vice versa – that is, limiting the oily quality of an oil paint through applying resins and emulsion so that it, too, can more easily interact and receive the benefits of the leaner application of a water based paint, like that of egg tempera.